GitMirroring/gnuboot/site/docs/install/spi.md

 Microsoft shouldn't have *any* access to your GNU+Linux system!
-This was the commit that Raspbian added to their distro, which added this what should rightly be called a security vulnerability, intentaionally:
+This was the commit that Raspbian added to their distro, which added this what should rightly be called a security vulnerability, intentionally:

 * <https://github.com/RPi-Distro/raspberrypi-sys-mods/commit/655cad5aee6457b94fc2336b1ff3c1104ccb4351>